datacarpentry/semester-biology/exercises/Graphing-adult-vs-newborn-size-R.md

 language: R
 ---

-It makes sense that larger organisms have larger offspring, but what the mathematical form of this relationship should be is unclear.
-Let's look at the problem empirically for mammals.
+Larger organisms have larger offspring.
+We want to explore the form of this relationship in mammals.

 Download some
 [mammal life history data](http://esapubs.org/archive/ecol/E084/093/Mammal_lifehistories_v2.txt)